What to Expect From an Ultrasound Scan in Thailand

 What Is an Ultrasound Scan?

-An ultrasound scan also known as a sonography is a medical test which uses high-frequency sound waves to capture live images from within your body.
+An ultrasound scan also known as sonography is a medical test which uses high-frequency sound waves to capture live images from within your body.
 The sound waves are passed through a hand-held transducer/probe which is placed at different parts on your body.
 Live images are then displayed on a computer next to the patient being examined.

 How Are Ultrasound Images Used?

 Ultrasound images allow radiologists and doctors to see problems with organs, vessels, and tissues within the body without an incision.
 These images also allow obstetricians to view fetuses during pregnancy.
-The scans also capture images of your blood vessels and such organs in the body as the bladder, gallbladder, liver, kidney, pancreas, spleen, and uterus.
+The scans also capture images of your blood vessels and such organs in the body like the bladder, gallbladder, liver, kidney, pancreas, spleen, heart, and uterus.

 Preparing for an Ultrasound Scan